OpenPathView/DirectoryManager/README.md

 This software is compose by:

 * Storage facilities: Where the directories referenced by UID are store (by default in local)
-* Storage service: Give access to the directory to other host (by default, will use FTP, but we will need http)
+* Storage service: Give access to the directory to other host (by default, will use FTP)
     * file : Return local path to directories
     * ftp : Give ftp uri to acces to the directories by ftp
     * http : Give http uri to acces to the files by http
 * UID generator: It's use to generate uniq id to reference directory in database
-* Web interface: This web interface is use a restful API to make directory and get URI for a UID
+* Web interface: This web interface is use as a restful API to make directory and get URI for a UID

 ## I want to play with it

-You should consider install this beauty in a virtualenv ^^.
+You should consider to install it in a virtualenv.

-### I want to install this beauty
+### I want to install it

 ```
 pip3 install -r requirements.txt